RogelioVasquez/OrdinaryNumbers/README.md

 Ordinary Numbers

-time limit per test
+time limit per test 2 seconds

-2 seconds
-memory limit per test
+memory limit per test 256 megabytes
-256 megabytes
-input
-standard input
-output
-standard output

 Let's call a positive integer n ordinary if in the decimal notation all its digits are the same.
 For example, 1, 2 and 99 are ordinary numbers, but 719 and 2021 are not ordinary numbers.